Tactics without strategy is the noise before defeat. — SunTzu

 You need a Digital Marketing Plan.

-Any company no matter the size or industry can benefit from a strong digital marketing strategy.
-In this article we will be discussing some of the best practices in putting together a digital marketing plan that allows you to strategically outperform your competition and create results in the marketplace.
+Any company no matter the size or industry can benefit from a strong digital marketing strategy and a reliable digital marketing strategist, like the one on Indexsy, for example.
+In this article, we will be discussing some of the best practices in putting together a digital marketing plan that allows you to strategically outperform your competition and create results in the marketplace.

 In digital marketing, like all forms of business, it is best to have your strategy defined before you dig in to implementation.
 So before you create your first Youtube video or Facebook group, lets begin by discussing what you need to think through: